akashrai2003/intelunnati_Trailblazers/README.md

     were very distinguishable between the different classes (avg. words per sentence, article lengths, news content).
 We normalized these features and were able to successfully remove those factors.

 Even after getting reasonably good accuracies, the model was not able to predict the real-world recent scenarios as fake or true, so we figured out that either our model was not strong enough to learn semantics or we were required to train or more data, thus we decide to move onto Deep Learning models as the Neural Networks lay a very strong learning foundation which learns a lot of features and is proven more powerful than basic ML models.
-The link for the complete EDA is below.
+The link for the complete EDA is  <a href="https://github.com/akashrai2003/intelunnati_Trailblazers/blob/main/Docs/Extensive%20EDA%20with%20Visualizations.docx"> here</a>

 ## EDA Deep Learning
 There were multiple techniques we applied here for creating word Embeddings like &#8594;